Majin-Kilane/Active-Directory/README.md

 3. Create and manage a structured directory with OUs, users, and groups.
 4. Configure WSUS and DHCP for network services.
 5. Configure Windows Firewall settings via GPOs.
+6. Configure Active Directory Failover.
-6. Test domain functionality and policy enforcement on a Windows 10 client.
+7. Test domain functionality and policy enforcement on a Windows 10 client.
 _____________________________________________________________________________________

 ## Architecture Diagram